Glossary-Definitions-Clinical Practice, Statistics and Research

 Confidence Limits.
 Two numbers that define the boundaries of a confidence interval.

 Constant.
-A mathematical value that remains the same within a series of operations; for example, regression coefficients and have the same value for all predictions from the same regression line.
+A mathematical value that remains the same within a series of operations; for example, regression coefficients a and b have the same value for all predictions from the same regression line.

 Control Group.
 A group in an experiment against which other groups are compared.